pohyk123/telegram-ocr/README.md

 # OCR ChatBot on Telegram
 ## Description

-Using Azure Functions + Computer Vision with Telegram Bot API, you can now do OCR without having to install another app!
+Using Azure Functions + Computer Vision with Telegram Bot API, you can now do OCR without having to install another phone app!

 ## Getting Started